 The removed tissue is sent to a pathologist, who looks at it under a microscope to determine what type of tumor it is.
 This is very important in determining the prognosis (outlook) and the best course of treatment.

 Surgical or open biopsy (craniotomy)

 If imaging tests show the tumor can be treated with surgery, the neurosurgeon may not do a needle biopsy.
 Instead, he or she may do an operation called a craniotomy (described in the Surgery for adult brain and spinal cord tumors section) to remove all or most of the tumor.
 (Removing most of the tumor is known as debulking.)

 Small samples of the tumor are looked at right away by the pathologist while the patient is still in the operating room, for a preliminary diagnosis.
 This can help guide treatment, including whether further surgery should be done at that time.
 A final diagnosis is made within a few days in most cases.

-You can read more about the kinds of tests that are done on biopsy or tissue samples in our document Testing Biopsy and Cytology Specimens for Cancer.
+You can read more about the kinds of tests that are done on biopsy or tissue samples in Testing Biopsy and Cytology Specimens for Cancer.

 Lumbar puncture (spinal tap)

 This test is used to look for cancer cells in the cerebrospinal fluid (CSF), the liquid that surrounds the brain and spinal cord.
 For this test, you lay on your side on a bed or exam table with your knees up near your chest.
 The doctor first numbs an area in the lower part of the back near the spine.
 A small, hollow needle is then placed between the bones of the spine to withdraw some of the fluid.